fable-compiler/fable2-samples/interopFableFromJS/README.md

-# Fable Browser App
+# Fable Interop From JavaScript

-This is a simple Fable app which draws a grid into a canvas element.
+This is a simple Fable app which calls F# code from JavaScript code.

 ## Requirements